HewlettPackard/ironic-oneview-cli/README.rst

 allocation model [1]_ [2]_.

 ..note::
-  If the user wants to use ``pre-allocation`` instead of ``dynamic allocation``, the node will pass through a validation before the boot, checking the existence of the Server Profile applied.
-To use the deprecated pre-allocation model instead, use version 0.0.2 of this tool.
+  If the user wants to use the deprecated pre-allocation model instead, use version 0.0.2 of this tool.

 For more information on *HP OneView* entities, see [3]_.